ministryofjustice/moj-reusables/front-end/README.md

 ## What's what?

-### MOJ Template
+### GOV.UK Template

-The [moj_template](https://github.com/ministryofjustice/moj_template) repository contains the main templates and styles to generate pages with the MOJ style (mostly headers and footers)
+The [govuk_template](https://github.com/alphagov/govuk_template) repository contains the main templates and styles to generate pages with the GOV.UK style (mostly headers and footers)

 The README file contains instructions on how to generate the assets, depending on the framework you use.
 If you use Rails or Django you'll just need to add a line to your Gemfile or your requirements.txt.
 Otherwise, clone the repo and copy the JS/PNG/SASS files where you need them to be.